thendawg/nvezos/README.md

 1) Download Ubuntu-GNOME 16.04 LTS Iso Here - http://cdimage.ubuntu.com/ubuntu-gnome/releases/16.04/release/

-2) Install Ubuntu-GNOME as normal (I recommend not installing 3rd party software, or checking any of the other optional elements as it could cause a potential driver conflict)
+2) Install Ubuntu-GNOME as normal (I recommend not installing 3rd party software, or checking any of the other optional elements as it could cause a potential driver conflict - For detailed instructions, see "OS Install" at the bottom)

-3) During your install, the username you pick will only be to login via ssh for administrative purposes, it will not effect the WebUI.
-Feel free to make it the same (miner) if you like, however the passwords will not be linked.

-*EXTREMELY IMPORTANT* Due to long term stability issues with remote X calls, the most stable way Ive found to get overclocking to work consistently is to have the default user setup during install set to auto login.
-This provides a local xsession whcih can be called by the overclocking scripts.
-No need to worry about security as the system will boot with no display output once setup is complete anyways.

-4) After the install is complete and you are booted into the gnome graphical environment, open a terminal (Click activities, then start typing terminal) and run the following commands.
+3) After the install is complete and you are booted into the gnome graphical environment, open a terminal (Click activities, then start typing terminal) and run the following commands.

 sudo apt-get -y install git